Partnerships

 “We have a number of talented pupils on bursary places here at NGHS and we’re proud to be able to offer them leadership opportunities that develop confidence and self-esteem alongside an excellent academic experience.
 The BGBF programme is a wonderful example of this.”

 As part of NGHS’s philanthropy work, the school will be raising funds towards a Bright Girls Bright Futures bursary for girls enrolled on the programme.
-As Head at NGHS, Julie Keller, explains:
+As Julie Keller, Head at Nottingham Girls’ High School, explains:

 “We believe that bright girls should have access to an excellent education regardless of their sex, race, or social-economic circumstances, and we are so inspired to make this happen.
 The Bright Girls Bright Futures programme will not only challenge and push exceptionally bright and talented girls, but open doors to their extraordinary futures.”

-If you would like to make a donation to the Nottingham Girls’ High School or GDST Bursary Programme to help us deliver more life changing educational experiences to girls across England and Wales, please contact Aisling Hooper, Alumnae and Fundraising Manager at Nottingham Girls’ High School (a.hooper2@not.gdst.net)
+If you would like to make a donation to the Nottingham Girls’ High School or GDST Bursary Programme to help us deliver more life changing educational experiences to girls across England and Wales, please contact Aisling Hooper, Philanthropy and Alumnae Manager at a.hooper@not.gdst.net